Romanian major scale

-The Romanian major scale is a heptatonic scale subset of the octatonic scale with an omitted ♭3 degree.
+The Romanian major scale also known as the Lydian Dominant ♭2 scale is a heptatonic scale subset of the octatonic scale with an omitted ♭3 degree.
 It is noted for its flattened 2nd and sharpened fourth degrees, the latter a distinctive feature of Romanian traditional music.
 It has the following interval structure in semitones: 1, 3, 2, 1, 2, 1, 2, giving it the notes C, D♭, E, F♯, G, A, B♭ in the key of C. Though it is called a major scale, it is typically played over a C13 (♭9) (♯11) (also F♯ major over C) dominant chord.
 This is an enharmonic mode of B Harmonic Minor (A♯ & C♯ in B Harmonic Minor, B♭ & D♭ in C Romanian Major), along with D Harmonic Major (C♯ in G Harmonic Major, D♭ in C Romanian Major).
 The root note of F Harmonic Major is raised a semitone to F♯, and the root note of D Aeolian Dominant lowered a semitone to D♭.
 There is also a ♮6 with the D♭ Super Lydian Augmented scale, lowering the B♮ to B♭.

 As the Romanian major scale is a subset of the octatonic scale with no ♭3, it should have diminished seventh chords, particularly from its second note.
 This scale's ♯4th and 6th notes have minor or major (dominant) chord, while the root only has a major (dominant) chord (distinction from the half-whole diminished scale that the root, ♭3rd, ♯4th, and 6th notes have full diminished, half diminished, minor, and dominant chords built from that scale).

 The 5th mode, Jazz minor flat 5, also known as Jeth's Mode, is a jazz minor or melodic minor scale with a flattened 5th, and is named after Dutch composer Willem Jeths.
 It can also be thought of as a whole half diminished scale omitting the augmented fifth.
 It can be used for soloing instead of regular jazz minor.
 The Jazz minor flat 5 mode in C contains the notes C, D, E♭, F, G ♭, A, B, which has the formula 1, 2, ♭3, 4, ♭5, 6, 7.
 This is an enharmonic mode of E Harmonic Minor (D♯ & F♯ in E Harmonic Minor, E♭ & G♭ in C Jeth's Mode), along with G Harmonic Major (F♯ in G Harmonic Major, Gb in C Jeth's Mode).
 The root note of Bb Harmonic Major is raised a semitone to B♮, and the root note of G Aeolian Dominant lowered a semitone to G♭.
 There is also a ♮6 with the Gb Super Lydian Augmented scale, lowering the E♮ to E♭.